 There is a huge community around flight simulation and flying online in a multiplayer environment is a great way to discover it.
 Options for getting connected with other community members exist within many simulators.
 For example, Microsoft Flight Simulator includes an in-game “multiplayer” option that allows you to explore flying with others without needing any other software.
 Other online communities support multiple simulators and thus provide dedicated software you need to connect your simulator with their infrastructure.
 You’ll find many communities using forums, websites, Discord, TeamSpeak, and other online tools to stay connected.
 There are even “virtual airlines” that allow you to simulate the day-to-day lives of airline pilots.

+Almost all online communities are free, meaning you can try the various experiences out there and decide which you most enjoy.
 To get a sense of what's possible in the online world, check out this promotional video for VATSIM, a online community built around realistic, human-provided air traffic control.